wormhole-foundation/wormhole-solidity-sdk/examples/README.md

 todo explain the examples are doing and what libraries they demonstrate usage of

-pls dont use in prod, this is for demonstration purposes only
+pls dont use in prod, add disclaimer that this is for demonstration purposes only